 Because of economies of scale, the Lancashire Watch Company struggled to compete with the larger American and Swiss factories.
 One of the reasons it may have struggled is due to the number of movement type and models it made, which probably created many manufacturing complications and a reduction of potential profits.
 For example, the 1898 price list describes eleven models, each with six cases sizes.
 This would require 66 separate sets of tooling.
 Re-setting equipment to cater for each model would have taken time and reduced production volumes.
 Additionally, the company struggled with debt and some dubious accounting activities.

 In total, the Lancashire Watch Company failed four times.
 First in 1898, because incorrect accounting was used to favour ordinary shareholders, which created unexpected losses.
 The company survived after restructuring.
 Second, in 1906, when the company’s unpaid debt forced the debenture holders to take over.
 Third, in 1908, when “B” debenture holders forced the company into receivership and enough debt was serviced to remain afloat.
 Lastly, in 1910, when all hope was lost and the company was finally liquidated.
-The company closed in January 1911, and the factory contents were sold by public auction.
+The company closed in January 1911, and the factory contents were sold by a public auction that ran for 9 days.
 During its 21 years of existence, an estimated 80,000 watches were produced annually.